Llop-Estepari/llop-hud/README.md

 # llop-hud

-Minimalist and configurable UI with speedometer for QB framework, responsive with every resolution and aspect ratio.
+Minimalist and configurable UI with speedometer for QB framework, **RESPONSIVE** with every resolution and aspect ratio.

 ## Features